10+ Things To Do In Calpe, Spain

 To Calpe by taxi

 You can get fast to Calpe by taxi, but it will be the most expensive choice.
-For example, a trip from Benidorm will cost you about €27-35, from Altea €16-20, and from Alicante €75-95.
+For example, a trip from Benidorm will cost you about €40-50, from Altea €23-30, and from Alicante €150-190.
 To learn more about connections that might interest you visit rome2rio.com website.

 Now you know what are the best things to do in Calpe.
 It’s a truly charming place on Costa Blanca, isn’t it?
-No matter if you’ll be visiting it only for a weekend or if you’re planning on staying a little longer – we’re almost sure that you’ll fall in love with this place.
-Enjoy your time in Calpe and later be sure to let us know how you liked it.
+No matter if you’ll be visiting it only for a weekend or if you’re planning on staying a little longer – we’re sure that you’ll fall in love with this place.
+Enjoy your time in Calpe and later let us know how you liked it.

 Our opinion about Calpe

-For us, a visit to Calpe was a one-day trip from nearby Benidorm where we lived for a few weeks.
+For us, a visit to Calpe was a day trip from nearby Benidorm where we lived for a few weeks.
 We visited the town in November and during that time there weren’t too many tourists and the town was already fairly quiet, preparing for low season.
 As for our opinion, we really enjoyed our day in Calpe.
 Strolling among its old town streets and hiking Penon de Ifach was a pure pleasure, seasoned with amazing views.
 Until today it’s one of our favorite places on Costa Blanca.

-Happy Little Traveler opinion about Calpe, Spain
+Happy Little Traveler team in Calpe, Spain

 Restaurants, accommodations, and map